i4004/RestSharp.Newtonsoft.Json.Extensions/README.md

 RestSharp.Newtonsoft.Json.Extensions
 ===

-`RestSharp.Newtonsoft.Json.Extensions` - is a RestSharp extensions to use Newtonsoft.Json for serialization/deserialization.
+`RestSharp.Newtonsoft.Json.Extensions` - is an extensions for RestSharp to use Newtonsoft.Json for serialization/deserialization.

 ## Package status